 The Medieval Sai Project is an idea and a realization of Alexandros Tsakos and Henriette Hafsaas-Tsakos, sharing a life between Norway and Greece.
 They are the agents of the Greek-Norwegian Archaeological Mission (GNM) and the founders of the Forening for gresk-norsk samarbeid innenfor kultur og humaniora.

-The Organization for Greek-Norwegian Cooperation in Culture and Humanities (Org. no. 996 732 150) was founded 01.01.2011 by Alexandros Tsakos and Henriette Hafsaas-Tsakos.
-The aims of the organization are:
+The Union for Greek-Norwegian Cooperation in Culture and Humanities (Org. no. 996 732 150) was founded 01.01.2011 by Alexandros Tsakos and Henriette Hafsaas-Tsakos.
+The aims of the Union are:

 - to promote cooperation between Greeks and Norwegians within the fields of culture and humanities in general.